2006 South Australian state election: Legislative Council

-The SA Greens won 4.3 percent of the upper house vote meaning a swing of 1.5 percent, narrowly securing Mark Parnell for the last upper house seat on preferences.
+The SA Greens won 4.3 per cent of the upper house vote meaning a swing of 1.5 per cent, narrowly securing Mark Parnell for the last upper house seat on preferences.
 This is the first time The Greens have won a seat in South Australia.
 Having secured second spot on the ticket at this election, Sarah Hanson-Young was successful in gaining the first spot on the ticket at the 2007 federal election, which saw the Greens secure their first federal upper house seat in South Australia.

 The Australian Democrats fell to just one seat in the Legislative Council held by Sandra Kanck, after Kate Reynolds was defeated in her bid for re-election after being appointed in 2003.
-The Democrats gained only 1.8 percent after a 5.5 percent swing against them.
+The Democrats gained only 1.8 per cent after a 5.5 per cent swing against them.
 Kanck has since announced that she would not recontest her seat at the next election, placing serious clouds over the future of the party in the state.

-Pauline Hanson's One Nation Party gained 0.8 percent of the upper house vote and won none of the six lower house seats they contested.
-Their highest vote was 4.1 percent in the district of Hammond, followed by 2.7 percent in Goyder, and the other four hovering around 1 percent.
+Pauline Hanson's One Nation Party gained 0.8 per cent of the upper house vote and won none of the six lower house seats they contested.
+Their highest vote was 4.1 per cent in the district of Hammond, followed by 2.7 per cent in Goyder, and the other four hovering around 1 per cent.

-Dignity for Disabled ran for the first time and won 0.6 percent of the upper house vote; they won none of the 10 lower house seats they contested.
-Their best results were in Wright and Bright, with 2.4 percent in each (506 and 492 votes respectively).
+Dignity for Disabled ran for the first time and won 0.6 per cent of the upper house vote; they won none of the 10 lower house seats they contested.
+Their best results were in Wright and Bright, with 2.4 per cent in each (506 and 492 votes respectively).

 Labor-turned-independent Terry Cameron and Liberal-turned-independent Peter Lewis both failed in their bids for re-election.